KadinTucker/GrandSpace/rulebook/diplomacy.md

 ## [Milestones](../rulebook/glossary/milestone.md)

+Gain +1 diplomacy milestone point per 5 leverage earned from research with other players and schmoozing.

-Diplomacy milestones work differently from all other paths.
+Diplomacy milestones work a little bit differently from all other paths.
 Due to the potential to exploit a milestone that would grant points for earning leverage, a player's Diplomatic milestone progress is a measure of how much more leverage a player has earned over their rivals than their rivals have earned over them.

 See a more detailed description of how this is calculated [here](../rulebook/reference/diplomacy_milestones.md).